MarcoRavich/vdt-OpenVINO/README.md

-# vhs-decode-tools
+# OpenVINO vhs-decode-tools
 Tools for the automation of capture preprocessing, decoding and video generating.
-Also for restoration of captured content
+Also for restoration of captured content using Intel Hardware.

 # Restauration
 This is an attempt to restore quality of the captured and decoded content. vhs-decode itself already does a great job in terms of quality, but it can be enhanced further.
 That is done with the help of AI models I trained on VHS PAL and MESECAM content.